nixworks/public/news/2007/08/16/index.md

 ##### Prime Minister
 ### [ The Prime Minister of Kyrgyzstan Almaz Atambayev and the President of the People's Republic of China Hu Jintao meet to discuss Kyrgyz participation in a Turkmenistan-China gas pipeline. ](/news/2007/08/16/the-prime-minister-of-kyrgyzstan-almaz-atambayev-and-the-president-of-the-people-s-republic-of-china-hu-jintao-meet-to-discuss-kyrgyz-parti.md)
-_Context: Almaz Atambayev, China, Hu Jintao, Kyrgyzstan, Prime Minister, Turkmenistan, president_
+_Context: Almaz Atambayev, China, Chinese President, Hu Jintao, Kyrgyzstan, Prime Minister, Turkmenistan_

 ##### United States
 ### [ United States forces launch an airborne assault on a desert compound south of Baghdad in search of Sunni militants in the first phase of Operation Marne Husky. ](/news/2007/08/16/united-states-forces-launch-an-airborne-assault-on-a-desert-compound-south-of-baghdad-in-search-of-sunni-militants-in-the-first-phase-of-op.md)